mediquest-nl/zorgrank/README.md

 # ZorgRank

 This repository contains the code of [ZorgRank][1] which is part of the project 'Gepast Verwijzen'.
-The project aims to help a general practitioner and patient to make a joint decisions about the most suitable follow-up care by ranking care providers with an arithmetic selection model we call ZorgRank.
+The project aims to help a general practitioner and patient to make joint decisions about the most suitable follow-up care by ranking care providers with an arithmetic selection model we call ZorgRank.
 See [https://gepastverwijzen.nl/][2] for more information about the project.

 This repository contains: